I-NOZex/karaoke-pitches/README.md

 To compete in our mad Presentation Karaoke challenge, you must submit a (minimum) 10-topic presentation outline through a GitHub pull request.

-Think of that presentation as you ideal pitch - it doesn't have to be real, or serious, or even feasible.
+Think of that presentation as your ideal pitch - it doesn't have to be real, or serious, or even feasible.
 Short, concise, creative and humorous score higher.

 ## How to compete